Science

 During history and geography topics, children still learn science by improving their skills on scientific enquiry.
 Scientific enquiry skills include: questioning, observing, measuring, comparing and testing, sorting and classifying and researching using books or the internet.
 Activities are planned into each non-science based unit to ensure that children get a chance to practise and improve these skills regularly.
 Some examples of working scientifically in history and geography are: comparing habitats in a geography topic based on the rainforest or building and testing catapults in a history unit about the Romans.

 Every year, Livingstone takes part in National Science Week to get the children even more excited about science.
 Children can take part in investigations and experiments to learn more about the world around us and help them to see that science is everywhere and that everybody can be a scientist.
-Children get a chance to visit science museums and welcome scientific visitors to our school to support their learning.
+Over the last 3 years, we have run a science fair during science week where the children can share their learning with their parents and get to try out exciting experiments from other classrooms as well.
+This has been a great way to get the children and their parents excited about science at our school.

 Livingstone Primary School